telerik/ajax-docs/controls/htmlchart/how-to/using-multiple-custom-colors-to-create-charts.md

 ---
 title: Using Multiple Custom Colors to Create Charts
-page_title: Using Multiple Custom Colors to Create Charts | UI for ASP.NET AJAX Documentation
+page_title: Using Multiple Custom Colors to Create Charts | RadHtmlChart for ASP.NET AJAX Documentation
 description: Using Multiple Custom Colors to Create Charts
 slug: htmlchart/how-to/using-multiple-custom-colors-to-create-charts
 tags: using,multiple,custom,colors,to,create,charts